 Since the global financial crisis, credit growth in the housing sector has been robust, growing at an annual rate of 7-8 per cent per year.
-If one of the outcomes of the commission is for Australian banks to be required to strengthen their verification systems used to verify borrowers’ financial standing or use more realistic approximations of living expenses, it could cause housing credit growth to slow significantly.
+If one of the outcomes of the Royal Commission is for Australian banks to be required to strengthen their verification systems used to verify borrowers’ financial standing or use more realistic approximations of living expenses, it could cause housing credit growth to slow significantly.

 UBS estimates that banks using more realistic expectations could cause borrowing power to fall by as much as 35 – 25 per cent in 2019 and a further 10 per cent in 2020.